PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="105" /><label for="105">![105](../slides/for_everyone/for_everyone.105.jpeg)</label>
 _105. Yubikeys._

 We use Yubikeys for the most part, they're a little USB device with a touch sensitive contact on one side.
 You just plug it in and touch the button to verify the "something you have" factor.
 The majority of folks find this to be the most convenient two-factor method we offer, although you're welcome to use any of the other two-factor methods available to you if you prefer those.
 The only one we don't allow is SMS, since there are some security issues with it.
-But if you prefer to use the 6 digit codes from Google Authenticator, you're more than welcome to use those.
+But if you prefer to use the 6 digit code from Google Authenticator, you're more than welcome to use those.

 All PagerDuty issued Yubikeys are yours to keep, so you can feel free to use them for personal accounts if you like (Google, Facebook, Dropbox, etc).
 If you have a personal Yubikey already, we're also more than happy to register it in our system so you can use it for your PagerDuty accounts, it may require us to reprogram it and lose some of your existing configuration though.
 We can work with you to limit the impact.